A question we’re often asked as a content marketing agency that is involved in publishing is: ‘are printed magazines sustainable?’

 Plastic polywrap: this is currently the most common type of magazine packaging.
 Low-density polyethylene (known as LDPE) polywrap is lightweight, robust and cost-effective.
 It’s also 100% recyclable.
 However, some household waste collections won’t take it, so it needs to be recycled at larger recycling points, such as those found at supermarkets.

 Biodegradable starch-based film: also known as PLAs (polymers made from polylactic acid) are normally made from renewable sources, such as corn or potato starch.
 It has become hugely popular in recent years due to its green credentials.
-It is just as durable and can be printed on in just the same way as plastic polywrap.
+It’s just as durable and can be printed on in just the same way as plastic polywrap.
 It can also be disposed of in home composting bins, food waste recycling or green bins (depending on local authorities).
 However, it’s not the cheapest wrapping solution.
 Environmentally-friendly magazine posting is, in this case, more expensive.

 Paper enclosing: as detailed above, paper is a sustainable and renewable resource, which is 100% recyclable from kerbside collections by all local authorities.
 However, wrapping speed can be an issue with paper, particularly when third-party advertising inserts are included in a magazine as these can make the publication bulge.